 We have a four-step programme to drive traceability in our supply chain:

-We can identify a universe of mills for 99% of our core volumes – and publish our list of suppliers publicly (PDF 283KB) (Opens in a new window).
+We can identify a universe of mills for 99% of our core volumes – and have visibility of over 17 million hectares of oil palm plantations and farms around the world.
+We also publish our list of suppliers publicly (PDF 283KB).

 - Identifying key risks

-We work with expert partners to monitor environmental and social risks in specific mills – and take steps to help suppliers comply with our palm oil policy.
+We work with expert partners to monitor environmental and social risks in specific mills, plantations and surrounding areas – and take steps to help suppliers comply with our palm oil policy.

 - Targeting investments

-By directly investing into areas where our palm oil is grown, we’re driving long term, sustainable change.
+By directly investing with our suppliers, landscape programmes in areas where our palm oil is grown, we’re driving long-term, sustainable change.

 - Working with smallholders

-We support inclusive business models for smallholders, enabling them to participate in sustainable supply chains along with larger producers.
+We support inclusive business models for smallholders, including trainings and certification, enabling them to participate in sustainable supply chains alongside larger producers.